Disease/Disorder

 Definition

-Spasticity is a motor disorder characterized by velocity-dependent increase in tonic stretch reflexes resulting from an upper motor neuron lesion, presenting as intermittent or sustained involuntary activation of muscles.
-Clinically, this results in increased muscle tone, exaggerated tendon reflexes, clonus and re-emergence of primitive reflexes.1
+Spasticity is a motor disorder classically defined by velocity-dependent increase in tonic stretch reflexes resulting from an upper motor neuron lesion, presenting as intermittent or sustained involuntary activation of muscles.
+This results in increased muscle tone, exaggerated tendon reflexes, clonus and re-emergence of primitive reflexes.1 Spasticity is also described by its clinical presentation, etiology, localization, and associated CNS manifestiations.2

 Etiology

-Disorders of the central nervous system, such as strokes, traumatic brain injuries, neoplasms, cerebral palsy, multiple sclerosis and spinal cord injuries result in neural reorganization causing abnormal neural and muscle control.
-Spasticity develops as a result of an imbalance between excitatory and inhibitory input to α motor neurons resulting in disinhibition of the stretch reflex and increased muscle excitability.2 The pattern of spasticity depends on the location of the injury in the CNS.
-Alterations in neural pathways lead to changes in mechanical properties of muscles and joints that account for some features of spasticity.
+Disorders of the central nervous system, such as strokes, traumatic brain injuries (TBI), neoplasms, cerebral palsy (CP), multiple sclerosis (MS) and spinal cord injuries (SCI) result in neural reorganization causing abnormal neural and muscle control.
+Spasticity develops because of an imbalance between excitatory and inhibitory input to α motor neurons resulting in disinhibition of the stretch reflex and increased muscle excitability.5 Alterations in neural pathways lead to changes in mechanical properties of muscles and joints that account for some features of spasticity.

 Epidemiology

 The epidemiology of spasticity is specific to the type and severity of CNS injury.
-For example, it is estimated that spasticity affects 65-78% of chronic spinal cord injury (SCI) patients3, 25% of stroke patients,4 80% of patients with MS at some point during their clinical course,5,6 and more than 90% in CP.7
+For example, it is estimated that spasticity affects 40% of people with SCI6 35% of those with stroke,3 50% of those with TBI, between 37%, -78% of people with MS at some point during their clinical course,7,8 and more than 90% people with CP.9

 Patho-anatomy/physiology

-The mechanism behind spasticity is not completely understood and likely varies depending on the site of the CNS injury.
-This process begins with damage to upper motor neuron followed by any number of maladaptive neural changes, including8,9,10,11
+The mechanism behind spasticity is incompletely understood and likely varies depending on the site of the CNS injury.
+This process begins with damage to upper motor neurons followed by maladaptive neural changes, including10,11,12,13

-3. Hyperexcitability of reticulospinal, vestibulospinal and rubrospinal projections12
+- Hyperexcitability of reticulospinal, vestibulospinal and rubrospinal projections14

-The above alterations result in changes to the classic sensory-motor reflex arc, such that a stretched muscle results in abnormal activation causing the pathological velocity-dependent resistance, defined as spasticity.
+These alterations result in changes to the classic sensory-motor reflex arc, such that a muscle stretch results in abnormal activation causing the pathological velocity-dependent resistance, classically defined as spasticity.

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)